Shire of Sherwood: Moral dilemma

 In 1889, there was another petition concerning the hotel at Oxley.
 Rather than being a benefit to the local area, the hotel had operated as a change station for horses and a refreshment stop for coaches on Ipswich Road.
 In 1873, a new hotel was constructed at the intersection of present-day Ipswich and Oxley Roads.
 In 1889, 23 residents, in their petition expressed their objection that the new Oxley hotel, in addition to its Liquor licence, also had a Music Hall licence.
 There were fears that a music hall would attract the larrikin element.

 In the absence of a local police station until 1876, a moral influence was required due to the temptation of hotels at Oxley and Rocky Waterholes (Rocklea).
 Before churches were erected, males of families conducted services in their homes.
 In 1864, a Baptist church was built but soon closed due to lack of support.
 In 1863 in a tent close to present day Corinda railway station, William Gray conducted Presbyterian services.
 Later on these services were in a hut on his nearby holding.
 In 1865 the first Presbyterian congregation at Oxley Creek, formed part of the pastoral charge of the Reverend Alexander Caldwell.

-The passing of the Liquor Act of 1912 prohibited Sunday trading, and prohibition orders were to be issued against alcoholics.
+The passing of the Liquor Act 1912 prohibited Sunday trading, and prohibition orders were to be issued against alcoholics.
 Several Protestant churches continued to campaign for the prohibition of liquor to all the public.
 Influenced by the three Sherwood Protestant church's congregations, public opinion within the Shire ensured that hotel ownership remained confined to Oxley, with the result that suburbs from Corinda to Chelmer were free from any establishment which sold alcohol.